YourmixJNR/HNG-Frontend-Task/README.md

 4. **GitHub Hosting:** I hosted the web page on GitHub Pages, making it accessible via the URL [https://github.com/YourmixJNR/HNG-Frontend-Task.git/](https://github.com/YourmixJNR/HNG-Frontend-Task.git/).

 5. **Testing:** I tested the page thoroughly to ensure that all elements were displayed correctly, real-time data updated as expected, and error handling worked as intended.
 I used the data-testid attributes for testing.

+## Error Handling

+Error handling was implemented to improve user experience:

+- **Missing Profile Picture:** If the Slack profile picture is missing, the code displays the Slack profile picture no matter what and provides a default alt text for accessibility.

+- **Missing GitHub URL:** If the GitHub repository URL is not found, the code displays an error message and removes the link to prevent broken links.

 ## Testing